 Palm Beach Atlantic makes every effort to offer financial assistance through a variety

 of programs (federal and institutional) to deserving students.
-Primary funding for
+Scholarships are available

-of work study awards and student loans.
-Students must apply for financial aid each
+may also be available.
+Students must apply for financial aid each year by completing

-year by completing the Free Application for Federal Student Assistance (FAFSA) online at www.fafsa.ed.gov.
+the Free Application for Federal Student Assistance (FAFSA) online at www.fafsa.ed.gov.